tangvfr/GameEngine/README.md

-# TankVsTank
+# GameEngine
-It is  tank game project in TypeScript.
+It is game engine project in TypeScript.